ProfessorGram/updated-1.x-1.0.1/README.txt

 License
 -------

 This project is GPL v2 software.
-See the LICENSE.txt file in this directory for complete text.
+See the LICENSE.txt file for complete text.